 What is the Report on South-South Cooperation in Ibero-America?

-This annual document summarizes, systematizes and analyzes South-South Cooperation in Ibero-American countries.
+This annual document summarizes, systematizes and analyzes South-South Cooperation among Ibero-American countries and with other developing regions.
 The report, which has been published since 2007, is the only document of its kind in a developing region.
-The 2017 Report is the tenth edition of a constantly evolving product.
+The 2018 Report is the eleventh edition of a constantly developing product that is now entering its second decade, consolidating its position as an international benchmark.

-The Ibero-American countries jointly agree on the contents of the report, the method for registering information and the definition of concepts, thus making this report an exercise in South-South Cooperation.
+The Ibero-American countries jointly agree on the contents of the Report, the method for recording information and the definition of concepts, thus making this report an exercise in South-South Cooperation.
 The countries involved in the drafting process work at the technical and political level.

 Results per chapter